An Anti-Anxiety Agent in Tea?

 I’ve read that L-theanine is a good anti-anxiety product.
 It is a form of green tea extract.
 What are your thoughts on using this for anxiety?

-As far as combating anxiety is concerned, I recommend breathing exercises, which are the most effective and fastest-acting method I know.
-Aerobic exercise is also helpful, and I would recommend avoiding caffeine because its stimulating effects can heighten anxiety.
+As far as addressing anxiety is concerned, I recommend breathing exercises, which are the most effective and fastest-acting method I know.
+Aerobic exercise is also helpful, and I would recommend avoiding caffeine all together because its stimulating effects can heighten anxiety.

 You also might try tincture of passionflower (Passiflora incarnata), which is mildly relaxing.
 The dose is one dropperful in a little water, up to four times a day, as needed.
-Valerian (Valeriana officinalis) is more powerful – use a capsule of the standardized extract only as needed.
+Valerian (Valeriana officinalis) is generally more effective – use a capsule of the standardized extract only as needed.

 For the calming and relaxing benefits of L-theanine, I recommend drinking green tea in moderation rather than taking a supplement.
+Matcha green tea delivers more of the amino acid than other forms.
 If you find the tea too stimulating, look for a decaffeinated form.

 Andrew Weil, M.D.